 Community Partners

-The Monthly Skills Series is in part made possible with our local business sponsors.
-We are always looking for business sponsorships for the Monthly Skills Series.
+The Resilient Skills Series is in part made possible with our local business sponsors.
+We are always looking for business sponsorships for the Resilient Skills Series.
 You can read more about that here.

 February: Authentic Relating – The Noticing Game